-- Complaints can also be filed in person by visiting any one of the Central Bank branches in Al Ain, Dubai, Sharjah, Ras Al Khaimah or Fujairah.
+- In person at any of the Central Bank branches in Dubai, Sharjah, Al Ain, Ras Al Khaimah or Fujairah

 You can also call the Consumer Protection Department of the Central Bank at 800 CBUAE (800 22823) for consumer complaints and enquiries.
 They will walk you through the process of registering a complaint and answer any questions you might have.

 Make sure you submit copies of statements, receipts and related paperwork that is required to support your claim.
 This helps the Central Bank assess your situation and process your application more efficiently.
 It is also necessary to produce documents verifying that you took up the matter with concerned organization first.